YOWCT/internal-red-tape-reduction-report/content/pages/annex-1.md

 #### Visioning and scoping

-##### Objectives:
+##### Objectives

 The goal was to gain a clear understanding of the nature of the issue being examined and the goals of the project.

-##### Tools:
+##### Tools

+###### Future backwards

-**Future backwards:** Entails understanding the current status of the project and envisioning its potential destination (both best and worst case scenarios).
+Entails understanding the current status of the project and envisioning its potential destination (both best and worst case scenarios).
 The end results combine the participants’ efforts to scope out the project, identify key indicators that would lead them toward success, and surface some of their own assumptions around the project and its outcomes.

 More information on the “Future Backwards” workshop is available at: <http://cognitive-edge.com/methods/the-future-backwards/>

+###### Process mapping

-**Process mapping:** Once the group envisioned and scoped out the project and brainstormed what success and failure looked like, they started creating a process – or service – map.
+Once the group envisioned and scoped out the project and brainstormed what success and failure looked like, they started creating a process – or service – map.
 Essentially, the group’s main task was to visualize all of the tasks and touchpoints that a user would encounter while trying to achieve their desired outcome.

 * **Note to reader:** This exercise is best accomplished by writing down your ideas on sticky notes and putting them up on a board or a wall.
 This way, the stickies can be moved around at your leisure.